Born: November 10, 1907

 Swede was honored as an All-American after the season.
 He also was featured in a Ripley’s Believe It or Not cartoon for having punted a ball completely out of Temple’s football stadium.

 After graduation, Swede signed to play with the NFL’s Brooklyn Dodgers.
 The team was terrible, losing 12 of their 14 games in 1931, He joined the Staten Island Stapletons in 1932, and suffered through another two-win season.
 The team went belly-up and the players were awarded to the NFL’s new franchise in Philadelphia, the Eagles.
 Swede wore #14 for the Eagles.
 Four decades later another Jersey Boy, quarterback Pete Liske, would wear the same number for Philly.
+In 1932, Swede had a tryout with the Montreal Royals baseball team but was not signed by the club.

 Swede was thrilled to be “home.”
-He scored the franchise’s first touchdown and over the next four seasons became the club’s most exciting players, leading the Eagles in rushing from 1933 to 1936.
+He scored the franchise’s first touchdown and over the next four seasons became the club’s most exciting player, leading the Eagles in rushing from 1933 to 1936.
 He was an All-Pro fullback in 1933 and 1934, and led the NFL in rushing attempts in 1934.
 Swede gained 805 yards on the ground that year, at the time one of the highest totals in league history.
 He was also a game-breaking threat as a receiver and a solid pass-defender.

 Swede was traded to the Pittsburgh Pirates in 1938.
 They would be renamed the Steelers in 1940.
 By then, Swede was out of football and working as a mechanic in the Philadelphia Naval Shipyard.
 He labored there until he passed away in 1970 at the age of 62.
 At the time of his death, another New Jersey athlete named Swede Hanson was a famous wrestler.